Floyd County, Virginia: Geography

 According to the United States Census Bureau, the county has a total area of 381.8 sqmi, of which 380.9 sqmi is land and 0.9 sqmi (0.2%) is water.
 It is located in the Blue Ridge Mountains of southwestern Virginia.
+Floyd County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of "Greater Appalachia" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 The county seat, the town of Floyd, is 40 mi southwest of Roanoke on US 221.
 Buffalo Mountain, at 3971 ft, is the highest point in the county.

 Floyd County is situated atop a high plateau of the Blue Ridge Mountains which divides the eastward flowing from the westward flowing waters.
 With the high topography, no streams flow into Floyd County.
 The county is drained primarily by Little River and its tributaries which flow into New River below the Claytor Lake Dam and, in turn, by way of the Kanawha River, the Ohio River and the Mississippi River, into the Gulf of Mexico.

-The Little River, the county’s largest waterway, is formed by three main branches, or forks: the East, West, and South (also known as Dodd’s Creek).
+The Little River, the county's largest waterway, is formed by three main branches, or forks: the East, West, and South (also known as Dodd's Creek).
 It is said that no water flows into Floyd County.

 The headwaters of the south fork of the Roanoke River are in the northeastern part of the county.
 One particular fast stream is Shooting Creek, named for its speed over rocks.
 This creek today follows Shooting Creek Road from Floyd into Franklin County.
 In was once the site of moonshine liquor distilleries and the lawlessness that surrounded this industry.